aleshaleksey/fansys23/12-equipment-economy.md

 2. This was a trade bar used ~10th-15th centuries AD.
 3. This is an approximate Grivna which gives simpler and nicer calculations.

-More importantly, the lists will give a cost in "days of labour", which are equivalent to 12 man-hours.
-Often, in a world where everything is made by hand and not always stockpiled, the labour availability is more important than the material or currency cost.
+More importantly, the lists will give a cost in "days of labour", which are equivalent to 12 man-hours, as availability of labour to convert stockpiled raw material into the final useable goods is a more important factor.

 ___